Updated June 30, 2020

 ● To minimize the risk of exposure, and wherever possible, phone or online interviews should continue to be carried out rather than in person

-● According to the U.S. Centers for Disease Control and Prevention (CDC), older people and individuals with underlying health conditions are considered high risk.
+● According to the U.S. Centers for Disease Control and Prevention (CDC), older people and individuals with underlying health conditions such as diabetes or obesity are considered higher risk.
 If you fall into such categories, you should not participate in any assignment that puts you in direct contact with the general public.
 Consideration should also be given to any employees who are pregnant

 ● When selecting staff for any reporting on the COVID-19 pandemic, management should be mindful of racist attacks against certain nationalities, as highlighted by the U.N.
 Secretary General and Human Rights Watch

-● Some countries that recently lifted lockdown measures have since reimposed them, as reported by Business Insider.
+● Some countries that recently lifted lockdown measures have since reimposed them, as reported by The Telegraph.
 You should therefore discuss what plans your management team has in place to assist and support you should you fall ill while on assignment, taking into account the possibility of self-isolation and/or being grounded in a quarantine/lockdown zone for an extended period of time

 ● Family members will likely be concerned and/or stressed if you plan to cover the COVID-19 outbreak.
 Have a discussion with them about the risks and their concerns.
 If necessary, set up a conversation between family members and your organization’s medical advisers